jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 what procedural macros are, I highly recommend reading [the previous article][basics] first.

-As the title says, this will be a walkthrough (detailed explanation) of a simple derive macro: `Getters`. `#[derive(Getters)]` will generate an accessor function for every named field of its input struct (it will report an error when used on other kinds of types).
+This will be a walkthrough (detailed explanation) of a simple derive macro:
+`Getters`. `#[derive(Getters)]` will generate an accessor function for every named field of its input struct (it will report an error when used on other kinds of types).
 So

 ```rust
 #[derive(Getters)]